MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent.md

 [!INCLUDE [preview-banner](~/../shared-content/shared/preview-includes/preview-banner.md)]

 The Sales Order Agent helps Business Central users automate the entire process of capturing sales orders from their customers.
-It uses AI to analyze customers’ requests received via email, engage in multi-turn​ e-mail conversations with them, clarifying their requests if important details are missing, checking and informing the customer about availability of the items they are looking for, following up with a sales quote, formatted as a PDF, listing the requested items, quantities, units of measure, prices and taxes and other important details.
+It uses AI to analyze customers’ requests received via email, locate the customer in Business Central and engage in multi-turn email conversations with them to clarify requests if important details are missing or more choices available, check and inform the customer about the availability of the items they are looking for, and follow up with a sales quote.
+The quote is formatted as a PDF and includes the requested items, quantities, units of measure, prices, taxes, and other important details.

-Should the customer decide to update the quote, adding or updating the sales lines, the agent helps with that as well, finding the quote and making the requested changes.
-When the customer confirms the quote accuracy, the agent proceeds with converting it to a sales order, which is then also shared with the customer via e-mail.
+If the customer decides to update the quote by adding or modifying sales lines, the agent assists with these changes by locating the quote and making the requested updates.
+Once the customer confirms the quote's accuracy, the agent converts it into a sales order, which is then also shared with the customer via email.

 The agent is readily available in the product.
-You only need to activate it by specifying an email inbox you want the agent to monitor.
-You can also specify the users who can use the agent to process cusotmers' orders.
+To activate it, you only need to specify the email inbox you want the agent to monitor.
+Additionally, you can specify your preferences for certain aspects of the agent's behavior and designate the users authorized to use the agent to process customers' orders, enabling the agent to act on behalf of a company, department, or team — not just an individual user.

 > [!TIP]
 > Watch a short video in the Dynamics Business Central channel on YouTube at [Get started with the Sales Order Agent for Dynamics 365 Business Central](https://www.youtube.com/watch?v=6icbmbLc_Og).